 SchoolCEO Conversations: Can partnering with businesses meet student needs?

-Tim Doak, leader of two rural districts in Maine, explains how.
+Tim Doak, leader of two rural districts in Maine, explains how community partnerships with local businesses can help support student needs.

 Tim Doak, Maine’s 2018 Superintendent of the Year, is leading two rural districts to success through community connection and partnership.
 RSU 39 and MSAD 20 are neighboring districts just next to the Canadian border that reached an agreement four years ago to share Doak as superintendent.